jimdigriz/debian-orangepi-zero/README.md

 Real [serial port access is strongly recommended](http://linux-sunxi.org/Xunlong_Orange_Pi_Zero#Adding_a_serial_port) as it will help with debugging and resolving problems, though if all you want is to use rather than develop the build process (ie. this project) you can though slum it with [USB serial gadget](http://linux-sunxi.org/USB_Gadget/Serial) access alone.

+ * the root filesystem will [automatically grow to fill the SD card on first boot](https://copyninja.info/blog/grow_rootfs.html)
  * there is no password for the `root` user, so you can log in trivially with the serial console
  * DHCP and auto-configuration for IPv6 has been configured on the Ethernet socket